Up to 60% off sofas & mattresses — limited‑time deals.

 How we tested

-We rotated each mattress through back, side, and brief stomach-position checks, then repeated the same routine after the surfaces had time to settle.
-We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability using the same set of nightly notes and repeatable checks (edge sitting while dressing, slow-roll turns, partner movement, and temperature feel after extended contact).
-Marcus focused on hip support and heat buildup, while Jenna and Ethan ran the couple stability and motion tests.
+We rotated each mattress through back and side sleep, with short stomach checks, then repeated the routine after the materials settled.
+Scores for support, cooling, pressure relief, motion isolation, responsiveness, edge support, and durability came from nightly notes plus repeatable checks (edge sitting while dressing, slow-roll turns, partner movement, and temperature feel after extended contact).
+Marcus focused on hip stability and heat buildup; Jenna and Ethan ran the couple and motion tests.

 Chubby’s Mattress: our testing experience